katrinaclow/strategy-pattern-grading/README.md

 and Course classes.
 Implement this solution using the Strategy pattern.

 Use the following two algorithms for computing the grade in your implementation:
-A. The average score of the assignments contributes 40% of the final grade, and the average of the exams contributes 60%.
+1. The average score of the assignments contributes 40% of the final grade, and the average of the exams contributes 60%.
-B. Use the same percentages as the first algorithm, but if the student fails (less than 50%) the test portion of the course then its final grade will be the minimum between the actual grade and 45%.
+2. Use the same percentages as the first algorithm, but if the student fails (less than 50%) the test portion of the course then its final grade will be the minimum between the actual grade and 45%.